Experienced Administrators: Leading Through Change

 In this ongoing program, experienced administrators will learn the skills needed to catalyze, facilitate, and lead others through change processes.

-By participating in this course participants will gain:
+By participating in this ongoing series, you will gain:

-- Understanding of the psychology and immunities related to change
+- An understanding of the psychology and immunities related to change

 - Knowledge of how brain systems in escalation impact individuals/teams and how this relates to change processes

 - Increased awareness in brain types and their relationship to project management, challenge, and failure

 - Insight on how to ensure engagement and buy-in of change initiatives

 - The ability to recognize distinctions between strategy, structure, organizational culture, and institutional beliefs as they relate to change

 - Support through a small group project designed to give insight to catalyzing meaningful change/growth within a school